Jennifer Henry recently experienced a textbook example of the debate over whether students should be using cell phones at school.

 Help or hindrance?

-In September, St. Charles High School was placed on lockdown after principals heard of a threat to the school.
-Some parents kept in touch with their children who happened to have phones with them in the classroom.
+In September, Some parents kept in touch with their children who happened to have phones with them in the classroom.
 But few of the students really knew what was happening at the time.

 While cell phones are accepted as a reality, emergency responders and security officials still have qualms about their use by students in school.
 School officials concede the concerns are real.
 Cell phones do pose a safety threat in some crisis situations, they say.